-Stocks fell sharply.
-The Dow Jones industrial average and the Standard & Poor's 500 were both headed for their biggest losses in two weeks.
+On Wall Street, the Dow Jones industrial average and the Standard & Poor's 500 were both headed for their biggest losses in two weeks.

 "If there were skeptics out there that the market might have gotten a little ahead of itself, this was all the news they needed," said Brian Gendreau, market strategist at Cetera Financial Group, a brokerage.

 Gendreau said traders are increasingly concerned about slower growth in emerging markets -- not just China, but India and Brazil as well.

 The Dow was down 73 points at 13,167 just before 1 p.m.
 EDT.
 The S&P 500 was down seven at 1,402.
 The Nasdaq composite index dropped 21 points to 3,058.

 Caterpillar, the maker of heavy equipment, led the Dow lower, sliding 2.9 percent after it said global sales are growing more slowly.
 Bank of America, by far the most heavily traded stock, led the Dow higher with a 1.7 percent gain.

 Mining companies, which have increasingly relied on rising demand from the developing world, plunged after BHP Billiton's grim report on Chinese demand.
 Cliffs Natural Resources Inc. dropped 3 percent, Peabody Energy Corp.
 5 percent and U.S. Steel 2 percent.